Who we are

 No attempt will be made to identify users or their browsing activities except, in the unlikely event of an investigation, where a law enforcement agency may exercise a warrant to inspect the internet service provider’s logs.

-A cookie is a piece of data stored on the user's computer tied to information about the user.
-Cookies are not used on this site.
+A cookie is a piece of data stored on the user’s computer tied to information about the user.
+Cookies may be used on the AWU’s websites.

-Depending upon the circumstances you may provide to the Union, and the Union may collect, information such as, but not limited to:
+Depending upon the circumstances, you may provide to the AWU, and the AWU may collect, information such as, but not limited to:

 - your name;